alessio94/easyjet-leptons-met/EasyjetHub/python/steering/README.md

 Within the python configuration code, the top-level configuration is passed around to configuration functions using the Athena [`AthConfigFlags`](https://gitlab.cern.ch/atlas/athena/-/blob/main/Control/AthenaConfiguration/python/AthConfigFlags.py) construct (assigned to the variable `flags`), allowing these functions awareness of job-wide settings/context.
 For input/output file configuration, some flags are added to `flags.Input/Output`, while settings governing the event loop are propagated to `flags.Exec`.
 Otherwise, all configuration specific to `easyjet` is held in the `flags.Analysis` category.

-There are three phases to the configuration:
+There are two phases to the configuration:
 1. Flags are fully defined by parsing yaml and command line arguments.
-2. Flags are locked to prevent further manipulation.
+They are immediately locked so no further manipulation is possible.
-3. Flags are passed to configuration functions to generate the analysis algorithm sequence.
+2. Flags are passed to configuration functions to generate the analysis algorithm sequence.

 ## Configuration in yaml